orb15/ipp3/README.md

 Table generators used with [Inspiration Pad Pro3](http://www.nbos.com/products/inspiration-pad-pro)

-As a hint to myself for later, do the follow steps to set up symlinks to make ipp3 work gracefully with these files:
+As a hint to myself for later, do the follow steps to set up ipp3 to work gracefully with these files:

 1. Install IPP3
 2. In the ipp3 directory, locate the Common and Generators sub-directories